legalesign/ls-document-viewer/readme.md

-# Integrating Legalesign Document Viewer into Your Website
+# Integrate Legalesign Document Viewer into Your Website

 The Legalesign Document Viewer is a platform-agnostic web component that allows you to edit, preview, and customize templates for document signing.
 Built with StencilJS, it works seamlessly with vanilla JavaScript, React, Vue, Angular, or any web framework.